August 18, 2026

 1. Reduce

 Front-line health service staff decide how every item they use should be treated: reused, recycled, treated as general waste or as one of the various types of healthcare waste.
-Ensuring staff are trained and motivated to classify used items correctly will minimise the quantity of waste disposed of using methods with the greatest environmental impact.
+Ensuring staff are trained and motivated to classify used items correctly is a fundamental part of effective healthcare waste management and will minimise the quantity of waste disposed of using methods with the greatest environmental impact.

 Accurate segregation of waste suffered during the pandemic.
 In its early stages, when COVID-19 was poorly understood, many healthcare organisations understandably classified a high proportion of waste as potentially infectious.
 Gradually a better picture emerged of the COVID-19 risks from different types of waste, safely allowing less waste to be classified as infectious.
 However, some healthcare organisations have yet to modify their classification policies in the light of this new information, meaning more waste than necessary is still subject to disposal using processes with a higher environmental impact.